Amishk599/cover-me/README.md

 # Cover Letter Generator

-An AI-powered tool to generate professional cover letters from job descriptions using OpenAI or Anthropic APIs.
+An AI-powered tool to generate professional cover letters from job descriptions

-Simply copy a job description from any website, run `cover-me -c`, and get a personalized cover letter in seconds!
+> Simply copy a job description from any website, run `cover-me -c`, and get a personalized cover letter in seconds!

 ## Quick Start